Antje Jackelén: Biography

 Jackelén was born 4 June 1955 in Herdecke, West Germany.
 She studied Lutheran theology at the University of Tübingen and Uppsala University.

 Jackelén served as a priest in Tyresö parish in the Diocese of Stockholm 1981–1988, in Gårdstånga parish in the Diocese of Lund 1988–1994 and in the Cathedral parish of Lund 1995–1996.
 After finishing her doctorate, she worked at Lund University 1999–2001 and was assistant professor of Systematic Theology/Religion and Science at the Lutheran School of Theology at Chicago 2001–2003.
 From 2003 she was Associate Professor and Director of the Zygon Center for Religion and Science until 2007.

 Jackelén was elected Bishop of Lund in 2006, and succeeded Christina Odenberg in 2007.
-Unlike Odenberg, Jackelén obliged clergy who did not recognize her ministry to attend a eucharist at which she presided.
+Unlike Odenberg, Jackelén obliged clergy who did not recognize her ministry to attend an Eucharist at which she presided.
 Odenberg had been the first woman to become a bishop in the Church of Sweden, and Jackelén became the third.
 Jackelén was the first woman to be appointed as bishop after a popular vote in the diocese, the two former (Odenberg in 1997, and Caroline Krook, Bishop of Stockholm, in 1998) having both been appointed by the Swedish government before the separation of the Church of Sweden from the state in 2000.
 Jackelén was ordained Bishop of Lund by Anders Wejryd, Archbishop of Uppsala, in Uppsala Cathedral on 15 April 2007, and was received in her diocese through a service in Lund Cathedral on 21 April.

 As her official motto, she chose Gud är större ("God is greater"), referring to a passage in the First Epistle of John (1 John 3.18–20) and this also became the title of her pastoral letter, published in 2011.
 For her coat of arms, she chose an oval shield design by Jan Raneke displaying triple oak leaves from her home town Herdecke's coat of arms with triple mantuan pilgrim's crosses, quartered with the flag of Scania symbolising her episcopal see of Lund.
 The oak leaves are also featured on the coat of arms of Blekinge which constitutes the easternmost part of the Diocese of Lund.